dundee/gdu/README.md

-  -o, --output-file string            Export all info into file as JSON -a, --show-apparent-size            Show apparent size -d, --show-disks                    Show all mounted disks -v, --version                       Print version
+  -o, --output-file string            Export all info into file as JSON -a, --show-apparent-size            Show apparent size -d, --show-disks                    Show all mounted disks -s, --summarize                     Show only a total in non-interactive mode -v, --version                       Print version
 ```